Annual Air Emissions Inventory

 Facilities subject to reporting must file their annual air emissions inventory with the DEP by May15th of the year following the inventory year.
 For example, a facility would file a report detailing emissions from calendar year 2010 by May 15, 2011.

 Hazardous air pollutants emissions are collected every third year and must be included again in the 2017 emissions inventory which must be reported by May 15, 2018.

-Facilities in Maine use a web-based software program called the Maine Air Emissions Inventory Reporting System or MAIRIS.
+Facilities in Maine use a web-based software program called the Combined Air Emissions Reporting System or CAERS.
 Users are required to register on paper prior to their first use.
-Please visit the MAIRIS page for registration forms, user manuals and information on upcoming training programs.
+Please visit the DEP CAERS page for registration forms, user manuals and information on upcoming training programs.

 Chapter 137, Section 5 provides a seven-step hierarchy for emission estimation methods.

 - For sources with specification CEMs/PEMs monitoring systems that are required by statute, regulation, or license condition, emission data generated by these systems shall serve as the basis for emissions reported in the Chapter 137 inventory;